-At a time when new technologies like AI, ML, Blockchain, etc. are being used globally at every step to move closer to digital transformation, hackathons can help you rope in these new technologies and people who can be a source of learning.
+At a time when new technologies like AI, ML, Blockchain, etc. are being used globally at every step toward digital transformation, hackathons can help you rope in these new technologies and the right people.

-Create a media buzz by associating yourself with an ideathon and emerging as the voice of innovation.
-Make your brand known to a global audience by publicizing your brand by concocting an excellent theme for your ideathon.
-Whether your organization is looking for funding from potential VCs or hiring, ideathons can help you get noticed.
+Create a media buzz by associating yourself with a hackathon and emerging as the voice of innovation.
+Make your brand known to a global audience by publicizing your brand by concocting an excellent theme for your hackathon.
+Whether your organization is looking for funding from potential VCs or hiring, hackathons can help you get noticed.

 The budget of the hackathon will be determined by its type and mode, and will, in turn, determine the scale, duration, and prizes for the event.
 It is of utmost importance to ensure that the top management in your organization is on board for conducting a hackathon, and the objectives and success metrics are laid down in close discussion with them to ensure proper resource allocation.

-Every hackathon is distinctive and your organization can bring its own uniqueness to the table with the kind of challenges they put forth, the number of rounds, the assessment method, and the prizes they give away – everything is a reflection of the brand you wish to portray through this hackathon.
+Every hackathon is distinctive and your organization can bring its own uniqueness to the table with the kind of challenges they put forth, the number of rounds, the assessment method, and the prizes they give away – everything is a reflection of the brand you wish to portray and the objectives you wish to achieve through this hackathon.

 Want to start a dialogue with potential employees, build an interactive tech community, find an innovative solution to your product, support a social cause, or create a culture of collaboration amongst your employees?
 Hackathons are the answer to all of these!

-Ideathons can help you understand, establish, and improve your position as an employer and as a brand in the market, better aligning you to your audience and the means to create traction among them.
+Hackathons can help you understand, establish and improve your position as an employer and as a brand in the market, better aligning you to your audience and the means to create traction among them.

-Many international universities, as well as organizations, host ideathons to encourage diversity, inclusivity, and women in tech.
-Larger organizations like Microsoft often host internal hackathons, across the globe, in association with NGOs to work on real-world problems.
+Many international universities, as well as organizations, host hackathons to encourage diversity, inclusivity, and women in tech.
+Larger organizations like Microsoft often host hackathons internally, across the globe, in association with NGOs to work on real-world problems.